holo-q/holocord/README.md

 ---

-**HoloCord** transforms Discord into an advanced AI collaboration platform featuring **emotional AI agents**, **multi-model conversations**, and **real-time adaptation**.
+**holocord** transforms Discord into an advanced AI collaboration platform featuring **emotional AI agents**, **multi-model conversations**, and **real-time adaptation**.
 Each AI model becomes a unique Discord persona with its own personality, emotions, and evolving behavior patterns.

 ## ✨ Key Features